RasmussenLab/pimms/project/14_experiment_03_train_dae.md

 fig = plot_training_losses(learner=ana_dae.learn, name='DAE', folder=args.out_figures)
 ```

+Why is the validation loss better then the training loss?
+- during training input data is masked and needs to be reconstructed
+- when evaluating the model, all input data is provided and only the artifically masked data is used for evaluation.

 ### Predictions

 - data of training data set and validation dataset to create predictions is the same as training data.